Test ID: AIAES Axonal Neuropathy, Autoimmune/Paraneoplastic Evaluation, Serum

 Testing Algorithm

-If indirect immunofluorescence assay (IFA) patterns suggest antiglial nuclear antibody-1 (AGNA-1) antibody, then AGNA-1 antibody immunoblot is performed at an additional charge.
+If the indirect immunofluorescence assay (IFA) patterns suggest antiglial nuclear antibody-1 (AGNA-1), then the AGNA-1 antibody IFA titer and AGNA-1 antibody immunoblot will be performed at an additional charge.

-If IFA patterns suggest antineuronal nuclear antibodies (ANNA)-1, then ANNA-1 immunoblot and ANNA-2 immunoblot are performed at an additional charge.
+If the IFA patterns suggest antineuronal nuclear antibody type 1 (ANNA-1), then the ANNA-1 IFA titer, ANNA-1 immunoblot, and ANNA-2 immunoblot will be performed at an additional charge.

-If IFA pattern suggests amphiphysin antibody, then amphiphysin antibody immunoblot is performed at an additional charge.
+If the client requests or the IFA pattern suggests ANNA-3 antibody, then the ANNA-3 IFA titer will be performed at an additional charge.

-If IFA pattern suggests metabotropic glutamate receptor 1 (mGluR1) antibody, then mGluR1antibody CBA and mGluR1 antibody IFA titer are performed at an additional charge.
+If the IFA pattern suggests Purkinje cytoplasmic antibody type 1 (PCA-1), then the PCA-1 antibody IFA titer and PCA-1 antibody immunoblot will be performed at an additional charge.

-If IFA pattern suggests N-methyl-D-aspartate receptor (NMDAR) antibody, then NMDAR antibody CBA and NMDAR antibody IFA titer are performed at an additional charge.
+If the IFA patterns suggest amphiphysin antibody, then the amphiphysin antibody IFA titer and amphiphysin antibody immunoblot will be performed at an additional charge.

-If IFA pattern suggests gamma-aminobutyric acid B receptor (GABA-B-R) antibody, then GABA-B-R antibody CBA and GABA-B-R antibody IFA titer are performed at an additional charge.
+If the IFA pattern suggests adaptor protein 3 beta 2 (AP3B2) antibody, then the AP3B2 antibody IFA titer and AP3B2 antibody CBA will be performed at an additional charge.

 Method Name